mroysterhead/mroysterhead.github.io/note/_posts/2024-10-23-DnD-session-8.md

 - We return to **The Roost**.
   - Find Mandy having breakfast and ask about payment.
     - 30GP + 10GP bonus for capturing Kissinger alive. **6G50s per person**.
     - She comments on Roland's newly acquired sword and advises about a blacksmith who could fine-tune it.
-She demonstrates some flourishes of the blade before returning it.
+She demonstrates some flourishes of the blade before returning it skillfully with a wink.
+  - Roland buys himself a hearty meal and turns in.
+The rest of the party does as well shortly after.
+- The next day Roland leads us back towards the academy with our wheelbarrow alchemist crate.
+  - Professor Fizzbang is the SME for alchemy - Roland inquires about the crate contents, requesting an appraisal for return.
+  - Roland barters for a scroll of Reduce Enlarge.